 With respect to tax loss reported for the tax period beginning no earlier than January 1st, 2020, new rules apply.
 The condition of equality of tax loss deduction shall not apply anymore and at the same time, the period for its deduction is extended from 4 years to 5 years.
 However, during the tax period, tax loss deduction of up to 50% of the tax base will be possible only, unless the taxpayer meets the definition of a “micro-taxpayer”.

 Dividends paid out of profits derived from January 1st, 2004 are not subject to any tax in the hands of the shareholders.
-Dividends paid out of profits derived before January 1, 2004 are taxed at the standard tax rate of 21% if distributed after December 31st, 2013.
-If conditions for reduced corporate income tax rate of 15% (which was introduced since January 1st, 2020) are met, then reduced rate shall apply.
+Dividends paid out of profits derived before January 1, 2004 are taxed at the standard 21% corporate income tax rate, if distributed after December 31, 2013.
+If conditions for reduced corporate income tax rate of 15% (which was introduced since January 1, 2020) are met, then reduced rate shall apply.